Philosophy Professor Recognized by APA

 Benjamin Mitchell-Yellin, assistant professor of Philosophy at Sam Houston State University, was 1 of 5 winners of the American Philosophical Association’s Public Philosophy Op-Ed Contest.
 Mitchell-Yellin has been a member of the APA for 10 years, working with the association to promote philosophy on academic and public levels.
 He promotes philosophy as a profession and engages minds by teaching, pushing students to think deeper about issues.

 Mitchell-Yellin’s work, “The Mirror Test and the Problem of Understanding Other Minds”, published in Psychology Today, discusses debates regarding the mirror test concerning its ability to show if animals are capable of self-recognition.
 He also addresses questions about studying other minds and the limits of understanding.
-The article engages readers that are long to know if animals think as we do and wonder how one can know how to understand other’s minds.
+The article engages readers that are longing to know if animals think as we do and wonder how one can know how to understand other’s minds.

 Mitchell-Yellin applies that cross-pollination of ideas in the classroom, providing his students with a pool of information to help their developing minds generate a capacity for higher thinking.
 He finds teaching to be enriching for him as well, as his students never cease to surprise him.